The 4th Of July Savings Event Ends Tuesday July 8, 2025 7:00 am EST. Act Now

 30 - 35 BTU's per square foot 35 - 40 BTU's per square foot 40 - 45 BTU's per square foot 45 - 50 BTU's per square foot 50 - 60 BTU's per square foot

-Heating Guide
+Heating Guide & HVAC Size Calculator

-If the same 100,000 Btu furnace has an efficiency rating of 93% it will produce:
+If the same 100,000 BTU furnace has an efficiency rating of 93%, it will produce:

-For this example, using an 80% efficient furnace, the 2000 square foot home above would require a 100,000 Btu input furnace which will produce the necessary 80,000 Btu's output of heat.
+For this example, using an 80% efficient furnace, the 2000-square-foot home above would require a 100,000 BTU input furnace, producing 80,000 BTUs of heat output.

 Insulation Variables